-Carers Scotland operates an awards scheme on behalf of the Scottish Government which raises awareness and recognises employers who support carers to balance the demands of work and caring.
-Find out more at carerpositive.org Joanne's story Joanne is a HSBC employee and unpaid carer for several family members.
+Carers Scotland operates an awards scheme on behalf of the Scottish Government that raises awareness, supports and recognises employers who help carers to balance the demands of work and caring.
+Find out more at: carerpositive.org Joanne's story Joanne is an HSBC employee and unpaid carer for several family members.
 Here she shares her experience of juggling work and care.
-I care for four of my closest family members aged between 24 and 83, who all have different disabilities/illness and needs.
-My caring role involves facilitating appointments, managing all of my families' affairs, providing emotional support, dealing with education and healthcare providers and supporting with personal care.
-In addition, I work full time as a manager for HSBC where I am also heavily involved in an employee resource group for carers and those with physical and mental health conditions.
+I care for four of my closest family members aged between 24 and 84, who all have different disabilities/illness and needs.
+My caring role involves facilitating appointments, managing all of my families' affairs, providing emotional support, dealing with education and healthcare providers, and supporting with personal care.
+In addition, I work full time as a Global Inclusion Delivery Manager for HSBC where I am also heavily involved in developing resources for carers and those with physical and mental health conditions.
 Through my own experiences and supporting other carers in the bank, I understand the day-to-day challenges faced by working carers.
-Whether this is trying to juggle work with care and facilitating appointments, managing work deadlines and priorities or being exhausted, all carers face significant challenges.
-But carers also bring a range of transferable skills and an empathy for others to work, which is why it is so important to have them in the workplace.
-To support people, we have an employee resource group which focuses on providing carers from across the bank with the help and support they need.
-In addition to the bank's internal policies and access to an employee assistance programme, carers are also supported through the bank's partnership with Carers UK.
+Whether this is trying to juggle work with care and/or facilitating appointments, managing work deadlines and priorities or being exhausted, all carers face significant challenges.
+Carers bring a range of transferable skills and an empathy for others to work, which is why it is so important to have them in the workplace.
+To support our people, we have an Employee Resource Group which focuses on providing carers from across the bank with the help and support they need.
+In addition to the bank's internal policies and access to an employee assistance programme, carers are supported through the bank's partnership with Carers UK.
 This partnership gives our employees access to the Jointly app, a wide range of online resources and the opportunity to link in with other carers through various forums.
 I am very grateful for the support I receive from HSBC; they provide me with the opportunity to pursue a career, and by working flexibly, I am also able to provide the care and support required by my family.
-Working at HSBC has made a huge difference to my wellbeing and that of my family.
+Working for an Working for an employer who understands the importance and value of supporting carers in the workplace has made a huge difference to my wellbeing and that of my family.